Search

 Back to top

 Osteoarthritis, also known as osteoarthrosis or degenerative joint disease, is a disorder that affects the joints.
 At the joint, the surfaces of the bones are lined with tissue called cartilage.
 Cartilage provides a smooth surface for movements.
-Sometimes, the cartilage between bones softens, and some of its fibres separate.
-The normally smooth cartilage becomes pitted and frayed, and whole segments of cartilage may be lost.
-Bony outgrowths form which interfere with the movement of nearby tendons and joints.
+Sometimes, the cartilage between bones breaks down.
+The normally smooth cartilage becomes pitted and frayed, and cartilage segments may be lost.
+Bony outgrowths also form which interfere with the movement of nearby tendons and joints.
 These changes make movement of the joint more difficult and very painful and are signs of degenerative joint disease or osteoarthritis.

 Osteoarthritis is the most common form of arthritis.
-In Canada, it affects about 10% of the adult population.
-Osteoarthritis most commonly affects joints such as the knees, hands (finger and thumb joints), neck, lower back, and hips.
+In Canada, it affects about one in seven persons.
+It becomes more common as age increases.
+Osteoarthritis affects joints such as the knees, hands (finger and thumb joints), neck, back, shoulder, and hips.
+Risk factors include age, gender, heredity factors, body weight, history of injury, lifestyle, or bone and joint disorders - congenital (present at birth) or developmental (occurred while the bones were growing).

 Back to top

 Symptoms of osteoarthritis vary depending on which joints are affected and severity of the problem.
-Most common symptoms are pain, tenderness, and stiffness.
-Symptoms are often worse first thing in the morning, or after resting.
-These symptoms develop over period of time.
+Common symptoms are pain, aching, stiffness lasting less than 30 minutes (especially in the morning or after resting), reduced range of movement in the joint, and swelling.
+These symptoms develop over a period of time.
 Affected people will also experience a grating sensation, or a clicking or cracking sound when a joint bends (e.g., knees).

 How is osteoarthritis recognized?